 On this page, we briefly explain the three main rates.
-There are exceptions to the rates and some students are subject to transition rules.
-Check out the text of the Regulations and the official tables with the rates per program on the website.
+There are many exceptions to the rates.

 Why do different tuition fees exist and what are they based upon?